 Nick’s primary argument is that criminals see opportunities for returns far beyond Bitcoin market value (due to the anonymous and therefore criminal-friendly aspects of exchange), so racing to reap and control coins through production offers dark opportunities that justify a loss-making investment in production means.
 Together with potential for market instability (including DDoSing or spamming to disrupt transactions), he argues Bitcoin will never evolve into a value-stabilised competitive currency.
 Instead it will die a death through breaking or being regulated out of existence…and so what?
 According to Weaver only criminals, crypto/techno anarchists, and a few misguided venture capitalists will really mourn it.

 As I said earlier on, blockchain (as distinct from Bitcoin), is just plumbing.
 Digitally innovative and game-changing plumbing, but plumbing nonetheless…

 …and there’s the impending storm

-What might not be so prolific are professionals who can differentiate between blockchain flavours, good and bad implementations, what’s inherent value-add, and what’s a hastily-cobbled branded bolt-on (the reason this post exists).
+Far from equally prolific are the professionals who can differentiate between blockchain flavours, good and bad implementations, inherent value-add, and hastily-cobbled branded bolt-on (the reason this post exists).
 Bolt-ons that may very well bleed away hoped-for savings and inject unforeseen vulnerabilities.
-Much like the disappointment many suffered when buying cloud solutions, only to find arms-length oversight, and making cloud meet their requirements, equalled a loss of advertised benefits.
+Much like the disappointment many suffered when buying cloud solutions, only to find arms-length oversight, and lack of orchestration to make cloud meet their requirements, equalled a loss of advertised benefits.